A topic from the subject of Safety Protocols in Chemistry.

 Minimizing the Environmental Impact

-- Minimize the amount of hazardous substances used.
+• Minimize the amount of hazardous substances used.
+Optimize reaction conditions to reduce waste.

-By taking these steps, chemists can help to protect human health and the environment.
+By adhering to these principles and best practices, chemists can help protect human health and the environment.

 Environmental Impact of Chemical Experiments